bettonig/cppcourse-brunel/README.md

 cmake .

-(wait until it is finnished)

 make

 make doc (for doxyfile)

-3) Now you can run ./neuron_unittest to test the googletests, or ./Neurons to run the simulation with 12'500 neurons.
+3) Now you can run ./neuron_unittest to test the googletests, or ./Neurons to run the simulation with 12'500 neurons (expected time : 48s).
+I advise you to put '1' as starting step, '10000' as stopping step and '0' as external current.

 4) The Spikes-plots 1 & 2 correspond to brunels plots.
 The Spike-plot2 is the same as the first but with more neurons taken into account.
 This allows a better reading of the plots.